Designory/build-diff/README.md

 ### Options

-      -q, --quiet  When set to true, hide progress as it compares the directories.
+      -q, --quiet  Hides progress as it compares the directories.
 Defaults to false.
+      -j, --json   Outputs results as JSON.
+Defaults to false.

-### License
+## License

 [MIT](./LICENSE)